jeffduda/QuANTs/README.md

 QuANTs
 ======

-Quality assurance and assessment for Advanced Normalization Tools (ANTs).
+The purpose of QuANTs is to provide quality assurance and assessment for [Advanced Normalization Tools (ANTs)](https://github.com/stnava/ANTs).